Yutan, Nebraska

-Yutan is in Saunders County, Nebraska, United States.
+Yutan is located in Saunders County, Nebraska, United States.
+It sits along Upper Clear Creek.
+It is named after Chief “Itan”, whose Native American tribe used to reside in the area.

 History

 Yutan was originally called Clear Creek, and under the latter name was platted in 1876 when the Omaha and Republican Valley Railroad was extended to that point.
 It was renamed in 1884 after Ietan, an Otoe Indian chief.